 Add me a K8s Node, please

-There are certainly more ways to add worker nodes than Kelsey’s bare bones example.
+There are certainly more ways to add worker nodes than Kelsey’s bare-bones example.
 Early value adds from vendors were more streamlined and elastic ways to expand and contract your Kubernetes Cluster.
 Remember: Kubernetes is still a piece of infrastructure that has to be managed.

 Public cloud and platform-as-a-service vendors, depending on what flavor of service you receive from them, make adding a node easy.
 Below is a list of a few major vendors that can add worker nodes.
-Most of them have a few caveats such as the cluster has to be created with one of their CLIs/SDKs or potential maximum size of clusters.
+Most of them have a few caveats such as the cluster has to be created with one of their CLIs/SDKs or the potential maximum size of clusters.